jyutzler/Bridge-Systems/system.md

 Possible calls after the accepted transfer are:

 1NT — 2♥ — 2♠

    * Pass = content to play 2♠.
    * 2NT = invitational with a five-card suit.
 Opener may pass or bid 3♠ with a minimum hand; bid 3NT or 4♠ with a maximum.
    * 3♣, 3♦, 3♥ = natural and game forcing (4+).
-   * 3♠ = invitational with a six-card suit.
-Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.
    * 3NT = asking for a choice between 3NT and 4♠.
    * 4NT = quantitative invitation to 6♠ or 6NT with a five-card suit.
+   * 5NT = asking for a choice between 6♠ and 6NT.

+#### Single-suited Hands
+The Texas Transfer shows a six-card major.
+After a 1NT or 2NT opening or overcall (if systems are on):

+   * 4♦ = transfer to hearts
+   * 4♥ = transfer to spades

+Opener must accept the transfer.

+When used in conjunction with the Jacoby Transfer, the Texas Transfer gives you a way to show a range of single-suited hands while reducing the risk of unwanted interference from the opponents.
+The following shows how they are used with strong NT (15-17) openings.

+   * Bust (would pass a 1-bid): Jacoby, pass
+   * Game invitation (would make a 1/1 bid): Jacoby, raise (Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.)
+   * Game signoff (weak 2 strength): Texas, pass
+   * Slam invitation (opening strength): Jacoby, raise to 4
+   * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)

 #### 5-5 Majors
 When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.